selkies-project/docker-nvidia-egl-desktop/README.md

 Requires NVIDIA GPU drivers and corresponding container toolkits to be set up on the host for allocating GPUs.

-Connect to the spawned Apache Guacamole instance with a web browser in port 8080 (the username is 'user' and the default password is 'mypasswd').
+Connect to the spawned Apache Guacamole instance with a web browser in port 8080 (the username is "user" and the default password is "mypasswd").
 No VNC client installation is required.
 Press Ctrl+Alt+Shift to toggle the configuration option in Guacamole.
 Click the fullscreen button in your web browser settings or press F11 after pressing Ctrl+Alt+Shift to bring up fullscreen.

 Wine and Winetricks are bundled by default, comment out the installation section in **Dockerfile** if the user wants to remove them from the container.